reorx/userscripts/readme.md

-This repository is for storing my user scripts that cater to my specific needs.
-If you find them useful, you can install them by copying them to your own user script extension.
+This repository is for storing some userscripts that cater to my specific needs.
+If you find them useful, feel free to install them by copying them into your own user script extension.
+I recommend using [Violentmonkey](https://violentmonkey.github.io/) if you don't already have a user script extension installed.

 ## HN Tweak